Achievable logoAchievable logo

 • Issuer

-The 30-day period for wash sales applies both before and after the loss is realized.
-This prevents investors from “front-loading” shares.
+The 30-day window applies both before and after the loss sale.
+This prevents investors from buying shares shortly before selling at a loss (sometimes called “front-loading”).
 For example:

 An investor purchases 100 shares of AXP stock at $90 per share on August 20th.
 On October 1st, 100 more shares of AXP are purchased at $76.
 The next day, the stock is sold for $73 per share.